Reinforcement Learning and Consumption-Savings Behavior: Model

+For the Robbins-Monro square-summability condition, \(\rho \in (1/2,1]\), but the baseline simulations use the boundary condition \(\rho=\frac{1}{2}\).
+The baseline simulations also use the more learning-rate independent ADAM instead of a plain semi-gradient step.
 In simulation, unemployment experiences cause consumption to decrease and savings to increase, while the estimated MPC increases.
 For the remainder of this paper, I use the following definition for MPC. \begin{definition} The marginal propensity to consume out of a transfer \(\tau \) is

 \end{definition}